Arrays are contiguous sequence of homogeneous elements.

 string by traversing and appending all non-empty buckets from the back. problem

-- since there is no way to sort freq numbers in map, we have an already sorted space (buckets) where we can attach elements and traverse from its back to get desc order of freq
+- Intuition: since there is no way to sort freq numbers in map, we have an already sorted space (buckets) where we can attach elements and traverse from its back to get desc order of freq

-2-D Matrix
+2D Matrix

-Set Matrix Zeroes: use variable col
+Set Matrix Zeroes: (link)

 as indicator for col0

-, start biulding reference matrix from 0, 0
+, start building reference matrix from(0, 0)

-and start building answer matrix from arr[m-1][n-1]
+and start building answer matrix fromarr[m-1][n-1]

 , treat col0